SquidDev-CC/plethora/neural-interface.md

 Like turtles, the only supported ComputerCraft peripherals are wireless modems.
 However, there is also support for other mod's peripherals, such as CCTweaks' wireless bridge.

-All modules which can be placed in a manipulator can also be placed in a neural interface and will continue to function the same.
+All modules which can be placed in a manipulator can also be placed in a neural interface.
+They will continue to function as before.
 There are some modules which require the neural interface, or function best with it.
 Modules can be found mounted on the "back" slot of a computer, bundled together in a manipulator-like peripheral.
 Wrapping this peripheral will provide you with the same methods as an equivalent manipulator.

 ### The introspection module
 The introspection module provides access to the inventory of the wearing entity, as well as useful information such as